 Why must my child not eat or drink before surgery?

-- no milk or food for at least 6 hours
+No milk or food for at least 6 hours before surgery.

-- clear fluids are encouraged up to 2 hours before surgery
+Clear fluids are encouraged up to 1 hour before surgery.

 For babies less than 6 months of age: